onehashai/onehash-connect/help/restrict-account-creation.md

   join](#set-whether-invitations-are-required-to-join) without an invitation.

-* You can [restrict the ability to invite new users](#change-who-can-send-invitations) to join your Zulip organzation to specific [roles](/help/roles-and-permissions).
+* You can [restrict the ability to invite new users](#change-who-can-send-invitations) to join your OneHash Connect organzation to specific [roles](/help/roles-and-permissions).

 Regardless of whether invitations are required, you can: